BUTTON-MASHER-OMEGA/RCFT_V1.0_Echoroot/docs/chapter_1_intro_memory.md

         The 3-simplex cell in d₃ is born from valence-aligned Hamiltonian cross-couplings over volume.

-# Insert under “chapters” or “glyph_mechanics” in the_book_v1.0.yaml

 glyph_birth_mechanics:
   chapter: "Glyph Mechanics"
   title: "Discrete & Cascading Glyph Birth"